Skip to Primary Content

 A watershed is any area of land that drains water from higher ground into bodies of water.
 Trees are essential for helping slow rainfall runoff—which means water has more time to soak into the ground, where it filters into the aquifer.
 In addition, trees help absorb excess nutrients, such as nitrogen and phosphorous, preventing them from entering the water system.
-Healthy watersheds restore natural habitats for wildlife, which can help protect endangered and threatened animal species.
+Healthy watersheds also restore natural habitats for wildlife, which can help protect endangered and threatened animal species.

 Learn more about the Arbor Day Foundation and how you can get involved at arborday.org.